 ADVANCED PLACEMENT (AP): Courses designated as AP expose students to a curriculum approved through the recent AP Audit conducted by The College Board and are taught under guidelines established by this organization.
 College Board approves all Advanced Placement (AP) courses.
 AP courses provide students an opportunity for learning that goes beyond just facts and figures.
 The rich course material, classroom discussions, and demanding assignments typical of AP courses, will help the student develop the content mastery and critical thinking skills expected of college students.
 More importantly, by participating in AP, the student is given the chance to earn college credit and to stand out in the college admissions process.
 College Board requires an exam fee for each AP course.
-The 2021-2022 exam fee is \$95.
 The fee amount is subject to change.
-If a student does not take the AP exam, they will not receive weighted value points (AP) for class rank and GPA.
 Participation in AP Courses is required of students seeking to gain entry to highly competitive and most competitive four-year colleges.
 In order to qualify for AP level courses, students must successfully complete the prerequisite courses and obtain teacher recommendation.